dwrlewis/Irregular-Dataset-Join-Concept/README.md

 ## 5.1 - Generating Primary Totals

-If the primary dataset is marked as having a large number of columns (\>100), this is generally because the data contains individual test values, rather than any categorical sub-totals or total fields.
-In these instances, selecting "Primary Sub-Totals" will generate two new fields from these values:
+If the primary dataset is marked as having a large number of columns (\>100), this is likely because the data contains individual test values, rather than any categorical sub-totals or total fields.
+In these instances, selecting \'Primary Sub-Totals\' will generate two new fields from these values:

 -   \'Resp.
 Score AT \' -- A raw total of all test values

 -   \'Art.
 Score AT \' -- A total of all test values greater than 1

-This is generally a straightforward combination due to the source data being a system export without human input, so requires minimal if any correction other than checking for completeness.
+This is a straightforward combination due to the source data of this test area being a system export, so requires minimal if any correction other than checking for completeness.

 ## 5.2 - Generating Tertiary Totals

 Tertiary data recording methods are generally far more inconsistent across test areas, so will generate a large volume of columns when multiple tertiary datasets from different areas are loaded.
+Selecting
-Selecting "Tertiary Sub-Totals" will generate up to five new fields depending on the data present and dictionary mappings used:
+\'Tertiary Sub-Totals\' will generate up to five new fields depending on the data present and dictionary mappings used:

 -   \'Merged M/O Notes\' -- Consolidates all main language (M-L) & other